-You can give feedback about the different practical labs at any time and also comment on individual experiments (using the "Management Scheme" which you will get to know all too well very soon...).
+You can give feedback about the different practical labs at any time, and comment on individual experiments (using "SPIRe" which you will get to know all too well very soon...).
 Any (constructive!) comments, criticisms and ideas left here will be taken into consideration to improve the practical course, but any feedback left will also be visible to the other students and can be very useful when deciding which practicals to choose.